onap/doc/docs/platform/architecture/index.rst

 VNF SDK
 ^^^^^^^

+.. warning:: The ONAP :strong: 'VNF SDK' project is :strong:'deprecated'.

 VNF SDK provides the functionality to create VNF/PNF packages, test VNF packages and VNF ONAP compliance and store VNF/PNF packages and upload to/from a marketplace.

 VVP
 ^^^

+.. warning:: The ONAP :strong: 'VVP' project is :strong:'deprecated'.

 VVP provides validation for the VNF Heat package.

 Runtime Components